Subscribo/Subscribo/README.md

 ## C. Satis

 Running 'composer update' would not work, if packages resource is not configured, as there are private packages used.
-You may configure local packages resource using [Satis](https://github.com/composer/satis)
+For development you may configure local packages resource using [Satis](https://github.com/composer/satis)

 ### C.1 Satis setup and configuration